brodieG/vetr/README.md

 trust that your inputs will be structured as expected, or tediously check that they are.

-`vetr` takes the tedium out of structure verification, so that you can trust, but verify.
+`vetr` takes the tedium out of structure verification so that you can trust, but verify.
 It lets you express structural requirements declaratively with templates, and it auto-generates human-friendly error messages as needed.